ikod/dlang-requests/README.md

     assert(rs.code==200);
 ```

-For anything other than default you can configure *Request* structure for keep-alive, compressed requests, for different io buffer and maximum sizes of response headers and body.
+For anything other than default, you can configure *Request* structure for keep-alive, compressed requests, for different io buffer and maximum sizes of response headers and body.

 For example to authorize with Basic authorization use next code:
 ```d